Achieving the Promise of the Evidence Act

 The principle behind evidence-based policymaking is simple: government decisions should be based on rigorous evidence and data about what works.
 Policymakers should start each decision-making process by seeking the best evidence and data available, then use that information to adopt policies and direct funding in a way that achieves better results for the people across the country.
 The Foundations for Evidence-based Policymaking Act (Evidence Act) represents a major step forward in measuring and improving the impact of federal government programs.

 This Evidence Act Resource Hub is designed to help federal agency leaders and others within the evidence community make the promise of this law a reality.

 Background and Summaries of the Evidence Act:

-The following resources summarize the Evidence Act, related July 2019 Guidance, and March 2020 Guidance from the White House Office of Management and Budget (OMB), and agencies’ early progress on meeting the requirements of the Act:
+The following resources summarize the Evidence Act, related July 2019 Guidance, March 2020 Guidance, and July 2021 Guidance from the White House Office of Management and Budget (OMB), and agencies’ early progress on meeting the requirements of the Act:

 - Background information on the Commission on Evidence-based Policymaking and the passage of the Evidence Act

 - A Section-by-Section Summary of Major Provisions of the Evidence Act

 - Summary of March 2020 OMB Guidance

 - The Promise of the Foundations for Evidence-Based Policy Act and Proposed Next Steps